apex-enterprise-patterns/apex-enterprise-patterns.github.io/docs/fflib-apex-common/2015-09-30-tips-for-migrating-to-apex-enterprise-patterns.md

 You may want to start with this one over tips 2 and 3 if your code is heavily Apex Trigger driven, it often the best way to show other developers the value as well, as the code starts to become more OO and more factored for typically little risk so long as you have good Apex tests in place.
 Finally developers familiar with so called Wrapper Patterns elsewhere in the community should warm to this pattern more quickly.

 **Tip 5.
 Adding Application Factory and Mocking support Incrementally.** This is possibly easier to add in areas of the solution&nbsp;where most of the patterns are starting to fall into place so don't rush into adding this to soon.
 Separation&nbsp;of Concerns is key to making mocking work.
 So don't try to introduce this to soon if you've not got things factored out well enough.
 That said, you may find adding support just for mocking the Service layer gives you some initial boosts in writing tests around controllers and batches classes and the like.
 The Unit of Work does not need to be fully configured either, its fine to have only have a subset of your objects representative of the areas its used in.

-So there you have it, some food for thought, i'm interested to know of approaches and processes others have ended up taking and if there is any neat short cuts or evening tooling options perhaps?